spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Subcommands:**

-* `info` ΓÇö Show the complete state of a runtime
+* `info` — Show the complete state of a runtime
-* `list` ΓÇö List runtime information from the repository
+* `list` — List runtime information from the repository
-* `prune` ΓÇö Find and remove runtimes from the repository based on a pruning strategy
+* `prune` — Find and remove runtimes from the repository based on a pruning strategy
-* `remove` ΓÇö Remove runtimes from the repository
+* `remove` — Remove runtimes from the repository